ietf-wg-asdf/SDF/sdf.md

 product types.
 An `sdfObject` definition for a common on/off control may be used to control may different kinds of Things that require on/off control.

+Optional qualities "minItems" and "maxItems" can be used to define sdfObjects as arrays.

 ### sdfProperty